30 Diabetes Friendly Local Foods to Eat in Singapore

 Resist temptation to lap up the salty soup and enjoy the ingredients with plain brown rice.
 Steer clear of yam or pumpkin rice: these have extra saturated fat and sodium added!

 This Hakka speciality has plenty of nutritional benefits going for it: filled with vegetables, herbs and an amazing source of fibre and antioxidants.
 Just ask for brown rice, less salted vegetables and ikan bilis to reduce the salt.

 14. Teo Chew Porridge

-Despite the low-calorie nature of porridge, many of the side dishes offer a higher sodium and fat.
+Despite the low-calorie nature of porridge, many of the side dishes are high sodium and fat.
 So, give the sweet and sour fried pork and preserved vegetables a pass.
 Instead, pick a steamed fish with some green leafy vegetables and braised tofu, meat or eggs.
 Opt for sweet potato porridge to increase fibre and vitamins, and have only half the porridge, to reduce carbohydrate content.

 Soupy noodles are your best bet as they're lower in fat and calories.
 Unfortunately, soup noodles are notorious for being high in salt which spells bad news for your blood pressure!
 Points to improve the nutrition are:

 - Carb portions are usually too big; combat this by requesting less noodles and more veg

 - Leave the soup behind to halve the sodium

 - You can also get dry noodles like dry fishball or minced pork noodles, but ask for half noodles and less sauce